-As part of a possible BGFA1 contract, Applicants/Lead Applicants and all partners will further be requested to sign and submit a letter of social responsibility.
+As part of a possible BGFA contract, Applicants/Lead Applicants and all partners will further be required to sign and submit a letter of social responsibility.
 A template for this letter and potential other compliance declarations will be provided for information during the Final Application stage.

-Applicants/Lead Applicants should demonstrate that they are in good standing in the relevant country of registration and in compliance with all relevant tax, policy, and regulatory frameworks in that country and in the Project Country.
+Applicants/Lead Applicants should demonstrate that they are in good standing in the relevant country of registration and in compliance with all relevant tax, policy, and regulatory frameworks in that country and in Uganda.